 Son Heung-min's star performance inspired Bayer Leverkusen to a comfortable 3-1 win over Benfica in the Champions League on Wednesday.

-A confident first-half performance saw the host hit a post through Lars Bender before taking the lead 34 minutes in when the Korean's shot was spilled into the path of Stefan Kiessling, who finished from close range.
+A confident first-half performance saw the hosts hit a post through Lars Bender before taking the lead after 34 minutes when the Korean's shot was spilled into the path of Stefan Kiessling, who finished from close range.

-Hakan Calhanoglu was next to be denied by the woodwork after the interval but quickly made amends from the penalty spot just a minute later after Eduardo Salvio had pulled one back for the visitors.
+Hakan Calhanoglu was next to be denied by the woodwork after the interval, but quickly made amends from the penalty spot just a minute after Eduardo Salvio had pulled one back for the visitors.

 The result leaves Leverkusen one point behind Zenit and Monaco in Group G, while Benfica's chances of progressing to the last 16 now hang in the balance, without a point from two games.

-After a blistering start to its campaign, a recent goal drought had seen Leverkusen find the net just twice in its last four games coming into this contest, but boss Roger Schmidt will have been pleased by the way his team performed at the BayArena.
+After a blistering start to their campaign, a recent goal drought had seen Leverkusen find the net just twice in their last four games coming into this contest, but boss Roger Schmidt will have been pleased by the way his team performed at the BayArena.

 Benfica goalkeeper Julio Cesar, playing his first Champions League game since March 2012 saw his goal under siege early on as Bellarabi fired a 25-yard drive wide and Son brought a save out of the Brazilian in the first five minutes.